 Similan Islands, Thailand

-If you’re looking for turquoise water, where you can also go snorkelling and scuba diving, with high likelihood of spotting turtles the Similan Islands should be your next stop.
-Thailand beaches are also great fun to explore by long tail, the typical Thai wooden boat!
+If you’re looking for turquoise water, where you can also go snorkelling and scuba diving, with high likelihood of spotting turtles, then the Similan Islands should be your next stop.

 Surin Islands, Thailand

 Always in Thailand, the Surin Islands are very similar to the Similan Islands, just more off the beaten path.

 The Surin Islands don’t even have hotels on them, the only way to stay there overnight is either by camping on the beach or in a live aboard dive boat.

 The Surin Islands have soft white sand, crystal clear turquoise water, a rich marine flora and fauna with lots of corals and fish, mangrove forests and the ultimate island vibes.